Commerce Minister Craig Foss today welcomed New Zealand’s first equity crowd-funding and peer-to-peer lending licences.

 “The Financial Markets Conduct Act, passed in August last year, made crowd-funding and peer-to-peer lending possible.
 It is fantastic to see the first licences come through,” Mr Foss says.

-The Financial Markets Authority issued the licences after a thorough assessment of each organisation’s licencing application.
+The Financial Markets Authority issued the licences after a thorough assessment of each organisation’s licensing application.

 “New Zealand needs more innovative businesses to increase economic growth – this is one way for early-stage and growth companies to source the risk capital they need to flourish,” Mr Foss says.